bshyuunn/bshyuunn.github.io/_posts/2024-10-14-TCP1P-CTF-2024-Blockchain-Writeup.md

 author: Songhyun Bae
 ---

-On October 14, 2024, I participated in the TCP1P CTF 2024 with CyKor team and successfully solved 4 out of 6 blockchain challenges.
+Hello!
+This week, I participated in [TCP1P CTF 2024](https://ctftime.org/event/2256/) as a member of the [CyKor](https://x.com/cykorku).
+Since I’ve been particularly interested in blockchain lately, I focused on solving blockchain challenges during the competition.
+In the end, out of the 6 blockchain challenges, I managed to solve 4.
+In this post, I’ll be sharing my solutions to those problems.
+You can find all the challenges [here](https://github.com/TCP1P/TCP1P-CTF-2024-Challenges-Public).

+---

-## **01. Baby ERC-20**
+## 01. Baby ERC-20

 > New token standards huh? https://eips.ethereum.org/EIPS/eip-20
->

-In this challenge, there is an `HCOIN` contract that inherits from `Ownable`.
-The goal of this problem is to make the `_player` hold more than 1000 ether worth of `HCOIN`.
-The Setup contract is as follows:
+This challenge required finding a vulnerability in the HCOIN contract and obtaining more than 1,000 HCOIN.
+The setup contract was as follows:

 ```solidity
 // SPDX-License-Identifier: MIT